sofiyaca/depiktor/README.md

 ## Requirements

- - Twitter Developer Account
+ - Twitter Developer Account [not required with mock data]
- - Registered Twitter app
+ - Registered Twitter app [not required with mock data]
  - Node, npm, and PostgreSQL

 ## Installation